aidant64/cs596_final_project/README.md

 # File Descriptions

+## ./contract.sol
+- source code of our smart contract

 ## ./abi.txt & ./bytecode.txt
 - Text files that hold the output of the Remix compiler
 - Referenced by Python scripts to deploy the smart contract and abi.txt needed call smart contract functions